OpenNebula/docs/source/integration_and_development/references/react_sunstone_dev.rst

 Resource
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Using the view files as a starting point, the interface generates the available routes and defines them in a menu.

 Through each tab in sidebar you can control and manage one of OpenNebula resource pool.
 All tabs should have a folder in the containers directory ``src/client/containers`` and enable the route in ``src/client/apps/sunstone/routesOne.js``.